 Depression is often used to describe the profound sadness that is a natural human reaction to grief and loss.
 The symptoms of grief are very similar to those of clinical depression.

 Acceptance and Hope.
 In the last stage of the 7 stages of grief one arrives at the belief that although life will never be the same again after the loss, there is hope that life will go on.

+The 7 stages of grief is a myth because not everyone follows this prescribed order when dealing with grief.
+Many people grieve without experiencing some of these stages.
 Follow the link to learn more about finding meaning and hope to restore happiness through grief recovery coaching.

 "Like" my page below the picture to get your free report, "The Myths of Grief".